 As we move to the underside, this squid continues to impress in detail with the individually sculpted suckers along the arms and ends of the tentacles.
 The beak is viewable under the head and is a dark pigment just as on real squid.

 For a long time, I remained impressed with this squid figure because, as reiterated throughout this article, it is pretty faithful to the real animal.
 This is one case where I would argue that that the product from Safari Ltd’s Sealife lineup is arguably superior to its MBA counterpart.
-As far as I can tell, it conserves most of the same details as 1998 version, but its main advantage is its smaller size.
+As far as I can tell, it conserves most of the same details as the 1998 version, but its main advantage is its smaller size.
 The Sealife giant squid, as mentioned earlier, works perfectly at the 1:40th scale, while the MBA giant squid is almost twice the size.
-This means that the 2004 squid ironically scales better with the MBA adult sperm whale than giant squid that was produced from the same line as it.
+This means that the 2004 squid ironically scales better with the MBA adult sperm whale than the giant squid released from the same line.
 If one is pursuing to own a giant squid toy, wouldn’t proper pairing with the available figures of its most infamous natural predator be a compelling factor?
 Below, I present my attempt at simulating the deep-sea struggle these creatures have kilometers underneath the ocean’s surface.